instamed/healthcare-payments-blockchain/README.md

 EVENT_URL=grpc://localhost:7052
 ```

-Use your favorite text editor or use Nao
+Use your favorite text editor or use Nano

 ```
 nano .env